disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 A single-page layout is used, with a flip effect that transitions into the main game environment.

 ### Landing Card (Welcome Interface)
-- The application opens with a visually engaging landing card, designed to welcome the player and introduce the Rock-Paper-Scissors game.
+  The application opens with a visually engaging landing card, designed to welcome the player and introduce the Rock-Paper-Scissors game.
 This card serves as the entry point to the gameplay experience and includes:

-A brief title and subtitle to establish the game’s theme A “Start Game” button that triggers a smooth flip animation, transitioning the interface into the main game screen Responsive and styled using Bootstrap, with support for light/dark theme toggling (if enabled) Purposefully minimalist to maintain focus and provide a clean first impression The transition from this card to the game interface is seamless, enhancing user engagement through an animated card-flip effect that simulates a dynamic and interactive experience—all while keeping the app as a single-page application (SPA).
+- A brief title and subtitle to establish the game’s theme.
+- A “Start Game” button that triggers a smooth flip animation, transitioning the interface into the main game screen.
+- Responsive and styled using Bootstrap and CSS.
+- Purposefully minimalist to maintain focus and provide a clean first impression.
+The transition from this card to the game interface is seamless, enhancing user engagement through an animated card-flip effect that simulates a dynamic and interactive experience—all while keeping the app as a single-page application (SPA).